corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 We have established results for a number of different software configurations:

 * **Single Notary**.
-In Corda Enterprise 3 this uses the simple single node notary in non-validating mode.
+In Corda: Enterprise Edition  3 this uses the simple single node notary in non-validating mode.
 It persists to a **Microsoft SQL Server** database running on a distinct VM or server, both for notary specific data and other regular node data persistence.
 In Figure 3, these notaries always ran on an 8 core VM and on dedicated hardware the same as the nodes in Figure 1, although it was overkill and something lesser would be suitable as the load is not as significant as it is for other nodes.
-For Corda Enterprise 4, the notary is actually using a slightly enhanced implementation that is less of a bottleneck and will be released in a later point release of Corda Enterprise.
+For Corda: Enterprise Edition  4, the notary is actually using a slightly enhanced implementation that is less of a bottleneck and will be released in a later point release of Corda: Enterprise Edition .
 * **Highly Available Notary**.
 In Figure 3, this uses a notary cluster made up of 3 nodes in non-validating mode.
 Normal node persistence uses a **Microsoft SQL Server** database but the notary state is maintained in a version of MySQL utilising a clustering technology as described in running-a-notary-cluster/ha-notary-service-setup.
 For full disclosure (and convenience for us) all 3 nodes are running in one data centre, which would not be a typical deployment.
 Whilst the latency